PoNexiOFF/MapExpander/README.md

 ## ⚙ » Installation & Configuration

 1. Download the mod with the Steam Workshop or here by clicking on `Code > Download ZIP`.
 2. Type `%appdata%` in the taskbar.
-Then click on `Apoapsis Studios > Airport CEO > Saves` and copy.
+Then click on `Apoapsis Studios > Airport CEO > Saves` and copy the folder path.

 ### If downloaded from github:
 3. Extract files from the downloaded zip file.